 - Wikispecies: A directory of species by Wikimedia Foundation.

-- eero: WiFi routers that form a mesh network to deliver a reliable signal in any home.
+- eero: WiFi routers that form a mesh network.

-- Prometheus: An open-source service monitoring system and time series database.
+- Prometheus: An open-source systems monitoring and alerting toolkit.

 - Traveling Ruby: Create self-contained Ruby app packages for Linux and OS X.